okfn/beagle/README.md

     > curl http://localhost:6800/schedule.json -d project=beagleboy -d spider=webresources

 You can expose the scrapyd web server if you want but then you should definitely put in some authentication.

+Another way is to run Beagleboy via a scheduler.
+The file scheduler.py has a cron job that runs the scraper on the last day of the month.

+#### Generic Reminder

+Just as Beagleboy can be run via scheduler there's another scheduled task in scheduler.py which calls a function in reminder.py to send out emails to all users.

+The emails get sent to users who are assigned to sites that are active and where the day of execution (scheduled call) is somewhere between the publication date and a grace period (default 4 weeks).

+This sends out regular reminder emails (once per week) around the dates of publication.
+The emails are sent out irrespectively of whether url is null or not.

 ## Hacking on Beagle